 A mistake many founders make is hiring a VP of Sales who has many strengths — but not at sales per se.
 A VP of Sales who is smart, polished, and worked at the right place, in a management-level position.
-But actually isn’t great at sales.
+That can talk about quota attainment and sales operations and scaling and number.
+But actually isn’t great at … sales itself.

-I can tell you empirically the best VP of Sales I know were strong salespeople in the early career.
+I can tell you empirically the best VPs of Sales I know were strong salespeople in their early careers.
 Not always the #1 top salesperson, but very strong.
 In the top 20% or so, ideally higher.

 But you don’t want to accidentally hire that polished sales leader that can’t sell her/himself, no matter how strong his or her LinkedIn appears to be.

 Startups, even fairly late-stage ones, are nothing like F500 companies and top tech companies in how they approach and manage sales.

 Most of us are looking for sales leaders to lead a team of 5, then 10, then a team of Directors to scale to 30, to 100, and beyond.

 Here’s why hiring a VP of Sales that isn’t actually a great salesperson never works out:

 - The top salespeople know.
 They know if the VP of Sales is great or not.
 And they won’t respect them if he/she isn’t great.
 And really, they won’t even join the company to work for him or her.
 So mediocre VPs of Sales end up recruiting reps even worse than them.